oracle/odpi/doc/src/functions/dpiVar.rst

     **value** [IN] -- a pointer to the byte string which contains the data to be set.
 The data is copied to the variable buffer and does not need to be retained after this function call has completed.
+This value can be NULL if the valueLength parameter is 0.

     **valueLength** [IN] -- the length of the data to be set, in bytes.
 The maximum value permitted is 2 bytes less than 1 GB (1,073,741,822 bytes).